Tomasz-Zdeb/Daml-Sandbox/README.md

         return (newToken, fromNewOwnerToOwner)
 ```

+## Manual Testing

+`Main` module is a good place to perform some testing actions.
+Basic.
+The way to test the functionality is to:

+* Create some parties
+* Perform interactions between them

 ## Optionals: opX

 In **Daml** it is a concept of a variable being allowed to be `null`.